Raising (syntax)

-In linguistics, raising constructions involve the movement of an argument from an embedded or subordinate clause to a matrix or main clause; in other words, a raising predicate/verb appears with a syntactic argument that is not its semantic argument, but is rather the semantic argument of an embedded predicate.
-For example, in they seem to be trying, the predicand of trying is the subject of seem.
-Although English has raising constructions, not all languages do.
+In linguistics, raising constructions involve the movement of an argument from an embedded or subordinate clause to a matrix or main clause.
+A raising predicate/verb appears with a syntactic argument that is not its semantic argument but rather the semantic argument of an embedded predicate.
+In other words, the sentence is expressing something about a phrase taken as a whole.
+For example, in they seem to be trying, "to be trying" (the predicand of trying) is the subject of seem.
+English has raising constructions, unlike some other languages.

 The term raising has its origins in the transformational analysis of such constructions; the constituent in question is seen as being "raised" from its initial deep structure position, as the subject of the embedded predicate, to its surface structure position in the matrix predicate/verb.
 Raising predicates/verbs are related to control predicates, although there are important differences between the two predicate/verb types.

 Examples

 There are at least two types of raising predicates/verbs: raising-to-subject verbs and raising-to-object predicates.
 Raising-to-object predicates overlap to a large extent with so-called ECM-verbs (= exceptional case-marking).
 These types of raising predicates/verbs are illustrated with the following sentences: